-For RoboCup 2018, we used two open-source 3D printed robots and an upgraded version of one of our classic robots.
-Each of our 3D printed robots is equipped with a fast onboard computer and a GPU to perform parallel computations.
-We extended our open-source software with a deeplearning-based perception system and gait parameter optimization.
+In this year's RoboCup, we used two open-source 3D printed robots and an upgraded version of one of our classic robots.
+Each of our 3D printed robots is equipped with a fast onboard computer and a GPU to utilize parallel computations.
+We extended our open-source software with a deep-learning based perception system and gait parameter optimization.
 All of the AdultSize robots are shown in Fig. 1, along with the human members of our team NimbRo.